-Since 2016, we’ve donated 18,000 trees, bushes and hedging plants to Abberton, as part of our Time4Trees programme.
-And we’ll continue to support Abberton with further projects in the future.
+Since 2016, we’ve donated over 18,000 trees, bushes and hedging plants to Abberton, as part of our Time4Trees programme.
+And we’ll continue to support the reservoir with further projects in the future.

-The hedgerow plants we supplied, included oak, field maple, crab apple and hawthorn, and will help to encourage insects, small mammals and birds to the area.
-We also planted trees in two other areas of the reservoir that are also growing well.
+The hedgerow plants we have supplied include field maple, crab apple and hawthorn.
+These will help to encourage insects, small mammals and birds to the area.
+We have also planted trees in some other areas of the reservoir and they are growing well.

-“It was great to see how much the trees and hedgerows have grown already and the contribution it makes to the Abberton site,” said Trevor.
+“It is great to see how much the trees and hedgerows have grown and the contribution they make to the Abberton site,”

 As a business that uses a natural resource, we are committed to our Time4Trees programme.
 In fact, we’re committed to planting 6 trees for every cubic metre of timber used, per year.

-Thank you to Katie and Jo at the Essex Wildlife Trust for taking the time to show us around and share their knowledge.
+Thank you to Katie and Jo at the Essex Wildlife Trust for guiding our Drone Videographer around the site at Abberton Reservoir.